 Data Security Posture Management (DSPM)

-Discover and classify sensitive data — PII, PHI, Luhn-validated payment data, and high-entropy secrets — with an enforced redaction mandate so raw sensitive data is never stored.
+Discover and classify sensitive data — PII, PHI, payment-card data, and secrets — with an enforced redaction mandate so raw sensitive data is never stored.

 Data Security Posture Management (DSPM)